Jump to section

 The most important and immediate treatment will be to fully open the puppy’s eyelids and flush out the bacteria.
 With puppies at least a week old, the eyelids may be able to be gently pried apart.
 If the puppy is still very young, or if there is a genetic abnormality and the lids are partially fused, the veterinarian will need to use a surgical instrument to separate them.

 Once the eyelids are open, the veterinarian will clean out the accumulated discharge and prescribe antibiotic drops or ointment.
-Most likely this medication will need to be applied daily.
-Young puppies do not produce adequate tears, so artificial tears may also need to be prescribed to prevent the cornea from drying out and causing further complications.
-Any medication containing corticosteroids is absolutely contraindicated as it will inhibit the eye’s natural ability to flush.
+Most likely this medication will need to be applied several times a day.
+Young puppies do not always produce adequate tears, so artificial tears may also need to be prescribed to prevent the cornea from drying out and causing further complications.
+Any medication containing corticosteroids is absolutely contraindicated as it will inhibit the eye’s natural ability to flush and can cause bacteria to proliferate.

 Most puppies with neonatal eye infection make a complete recovery with no reoccurrence or complications.
 If treatment is delayed, however, or the condition is left untreated, it can damage the cornea and cause vision impairment or blindness and these conditions will need to be managed.